prajwalbax/prajwalbax/README.md

 - 👋 Hi, I’m @prajwalbax
 - 👀 I’m interested in Machie Learning, Artificial Intelligence, Deep Learning, Data Science.
 - 🌱 I’m currently learning MLOps
+- Experienced in solving real world problems in the field of Agriculture and Finance
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me mail-prajwalbax@gmail.com
 - 😄 Pronouns: Praj